mushroomlabs/django-activitypub-toolkit/docs/pages/topics/reference_context_architecture.md

 **Extensibility.** New vocabularies add new context models without affecting existing ones.
 Multiple contexts coexist on the same reference.

 **Explicit resolution.** You control when to fetch remote data.
 References can exist without resolved data until you need it.

+**Federation-first relationships.** ReferenceField and RelatedContextField enable working with federated data structures before deciding what to persist, supporting lazy loading and deferred persistence patterns.

 These principles guide how you build applications on the toolkit.
 Think in terms of references when navigating the graph.
 Think in terms of contexts when working with specific vocabularies.
 Think in terms of Django models when implementing your application logic.